Narcissists blame others for not being good to them, and they’re quite egotistic.

 If face-to-face communication has to be done with a narcissist spouse, never forget to document it as they may label you a liar if there’s no record.
 To avoid being called a liar in court, it is better to have a record of each and every conversation no matter what the medium was.

-After documentation of the conversation, it’s better to put them in order so that they’re easy to find when needed.
-Keep the documentation in a safe place as losing them might cause problems in the future.
+After documentation of the conversation, it’s better to put them in order so that they’re easy to find during property settlement with a narcissist and other requirements.
+Keep the documentation in a safe place, as losing them might cause problems in the future.

-Narcissists are very clever and can cross all possible limits to defend themselves.
+Narcissists are very clever and can cross all possible limits with sneaky divorce tactics to defend themselves.

 Hurting others is quite easy for them.
-They can lie with ease and would take no time in painting others as monsters.
-To avoid that, it is better to have everything discussed with the lawyer and children.
+They can lie with ease and would take no time to paint others as monsters.
+To avoid that, it is better to have everything discussed with the lawyer and children while divorcing a narcissistic husband or wife.

-While going through a difficult time, it is always good to have emotional support.
+While going through a difficult time of divorcing a narcissist, it is always good to have emotional support.
 Any close friend or family member may prove to be a shoulder to cry on.

 Lengthy litigation such as that involved in a narcissist divorce may leave marks of stress and pain.

-A therapist may help you and your children a lot in moving out of the dire situation.
-A therapist may help in predicting the behavioral pattern of the narcissistic spouse which can be helpful in making strategies for the upcoming hearings.
+Atherapist may help you and your children a lot in moving out of the dire situation.
+A therapist may help in predicting the behavioral pattern of the narcissistic ex, which can be helpful in making strategies for the upcoming hearings.

 Divorcing a narcissist is possible if everything is done according to plans and strategies.
 It requires a lot of patience.
 Patience, in fact, is the key to success.